mkiiim/icloudBotGPT/README.md

  I find that (application) context switching is one of the last user experience hurdles when it comes to seamlessly integrating computing into our everyday workflow.
 We have, of course, become use to it as computers have traditionally provided the tools (in the form of applications) that aided us in our day to day activities.
 But as AI continues to embed itself in applications, OS, and hardware (think CoPilot integrated at the PC hardware and Windows OS level), we'll see an evolution where AI provides integration and glue that blurs the boundaries between the atomic steps which require the use of, and a context switch to, specialized applications/tools.

  ### Current Capabilities - forever WIP
- - OpenAI completions or assistants
+ - OpenAI and Anthropic completions
  - one on one chats with LLM
  - group chats with LLM
  - works with image attachments